We have been waiting for so long, but it’s done: Spring has finally arrived!

 On April 25th, we celebrate il giorno della liberazione (Liberation Day), when we commemorate the end of the Italian Civil War and the end of Nazi occupation during World War II.
 On May 1st, we celebrate la festa del lavoro (Labour Day), while June 2nd is la festa della Repubblica (Republic Day).

 These are all feste nazionali (national holidays), which means that people do not work and enjoy their free time.
-If they are they fall on a Thursday or a Tuesday, we can fare il ponte, which literally means “doing a bridge”, meaning that we take a day off and we enjoy four free days.
+If they fall on a Thursday or a Tuesday, we can fare il ponte, which literally means “doing a bridge”, meaning that we take a day off and we enjoy four free days.

 During these days, you can andare in vacanza (go on holiday), or simply fare una gita (go for a day trip).
 If the weather is nice, you can fare un picnic (do a picnic), una festa in giardino (a garden party) or una grigliata (to do a barbecue).

-What do you like doing in spring?
+What do you like doing in the spring?

 I love fare passeggiate (to go for walks) and scattare fotografie (to take photographs).
 I especially like to take pictures of fiori (flowers): my favorite spring wildflowers are primule (primroses), viole (violets) and margherite (daisies).
 In the garden, I like tulipani (tulips), narcisi (narcissi) and giacinti (hyacinths).
 I also like lavorare in giardino (to do gardening).
 I like seminare (to plant seeds) and piantare fiori (to plant flowers).